onelikeandidie/piresgg/server/content/how-to-make-a-blog/how-to-make-a-blog.md

 even simpler way would be to use Medium, Tumblr or Blogger to create a blog without needing to host the pages or even ever touch a piece of code ever.

-Unfortunately, there is a parasite in my brain, that tells me to make everything from scratch, and most of my projects suffer from that bug.
+Unfortunately, there is a parasite in my brain that tells me to make everything from scratch, and most of my projects suffer from that bug.
 I might address this in a future post, but for now I will give you the recipe for making this blog site.